My Documents

 Users receive too many emails.

-Users want to be able to keep track of all of their received documents easily.
+Users want to be able to keep track of all their received documents easily.

 Users want to know what they have to do with their received documents at a glance.